 Candice: Yes my daughter, my apologies.
 Danielle knew sign language helped for children with special needs it worked quickly and with very minimal signing.
 In most cases one or two signs were enough.
 It wasn’t like the children already knew the signs.
 The combination of speech and the sign provided clarity in the message.

 Even with difficulties of manual dexterity and limited ability to focus, Alex learned signs by approximation and his focusing improved as a result of learning because he could have his needs met.
 The journey of helping Alex and the family was full of surprises for all of us.
 We did not expect to hear him attempt vocals, which eventually did lead to words/speech.

 Leslie: I personally had a good experience with signing as well with my nonverbal son.
 When we began signing with him, language followed.
 The signs we used more frequently were the signs he began to verbally say.
 When I suggested to my son’s therapist about using sign language it was received with the same apprehension.
-I understand that the old school of thought is if you teach them sign language, you will delay there verbal skills because their needs are being met so they won’t have a reason to speak.
-However, thankfully, lately, the research has shown and proven that sign language facilitates the progression of language and I’ve been reading studies about it lately about how the people that have a verbal delay, that signing actually is very helpful.
+I understand that the old school of thought is if you teach them to sign language, you will delay their verbal skills because their needs are being met so they won’t have a reason to speak.
+However, thankfully, lately, the research has shown and proven that sign language facilitates the progression of language and I’ve been reading studies about it later about how the people that have a verbal delay, that signing actually is very helpful.

 Candice: I completely understand each of the therapy’s providing service to children with autism come from a specific background and specialty.
 What we were working on was a way to take something which was proven over several decades to be of benefit and work a little more diligently to get “out of the box” in helping a community.